Erotemic/ubelt/README.rst

 similarly on Windows, Mac, and Linux (up to some small unavoidable differences).
 Almost every function in ``ubelt`` was written with a doctest.
-This provides helpful documentation and example usage as well as helping achieve 100% test coverage (sans Python2, Windows, stuff that could not be tested automatically, etc).
+This provides helpful documentation and example usage as well as helping achieve 100% test coverage (with minor exceptions for Python2, Windows, etc...).

 * Goal: provide simple functions that accomplish common tasks not yet addressed by the python standard library.